 COVID-19 created a forced trial for omnichannel commerce.
 This trial pushed both retailers and consumers into a space they may not have otherwise occupied.

-When your stores aren’t open, suddenly investing in digital channels becomes a no-brainer.
+When your stores aren’t open, investing in digital channels suddenly becomes a no-brainer.
 When you are worried about contracting a deadly disease, suddenly trying out curbside pickup makes logical sense and doesn’t seem so overwhelming.

 The result of 2020 was that retailers were left scrambling to assemble a new omnichannel experience.